 Roselli, La Martina:

-Closer factories vs far and cheap ones give us a better knowledge of their processes, quality but also shorter shipments and higher control whether they are sustainable.
+Closer factories vs. faraway and cheap ones give us a better knowledge of their processes, quality but also shorter shipments and higher control as to whether they are sustainable.
 The development of digital tools and interconnections among the different areas in the company to improve efficiency (avoid digital silos, implementing analytics, data sharing, AI).

 CIRCULAR ECONOMY

-, Pitti Immagine:
+Poletto, Pitti Immagine:

 One of the key challenges for the fashion business community is the adoption of circular economy models that imply use of recycled materials, zero waste design of garments, reuse, recycling and new business models that can extend the lifecycle of garments without giving up the fashion DNA of continuous product innovation and coolness.